Twinklebear/ChameleonRT/README.md

 cmake .. -DENABLE_DXR=ON
 ```

-You can then pass `-dxr` to use the DXR backend.
+You can then pass `dxr` to use the DXR backend.

 ### Vulkan KHR Ray Tracing